 “Sir?”
 Robin asked.

 The man jumped.
 He was a little taller than Robin, but not by much.
-His hair was yellow and his teeth remarkably white.
-There was something else about his features, something Robin couldn’t quite put her finger on, as if his face could have been one of a thousand different faces, and his skin had a darkish cast to it.
+His hair was a dark reddish-brown and his teeth remarkably white.
+There was something else about his features, something Robin couldn’t quite put her finger on, as if his face could have been one of a thousand different faces.

 “You’re the new pastor’s clerk?”
 Robin asked.